 Study Abroad Peer Advisers

 The CIPE Study Abroad Peer Advisers are students who have already studied abroad during their time at Yale and want to help you navigate Yale's wide range of study abroad opportunities.
+While they can share their own experiences abroad, they have also been trained to give you an overview of all options.
 CIPE Study Abroad Peer Advisers:

 Schedule an appointment with a CIPE Study Abroad Peer Adviser today!

 Anna Blazejowskyj, CC '14, is a pre-medical student majoring in Psychology with a concentration in Neuroscience.
 She spent the last semester abroad through the International Honors Program, studying Health, Culture, and Community in Chennai, India; Buenos Aires, Argentina; and Cape Town, South Africa.
 She had an incredible experience learning from local experts in the field and being immersed in each of the cultures that she visited.
 She thinks that going abroad is an incredible opportunity and is looking forward to helping other Yalies travel the world.